 This article was originally published in 2013 and has been updated with additional material.

-You’re interested in other celebrity watches?
-Have a look at these 7 Personalized Watches made for World Championship Athletes!
+Interested in other celebrity watches?
+Take a look at these 7 Personalized Watches made for World Championship Athletes!